Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Stability of with randomized samples

-\subsection{Probabilistic analysis of \odeim}
+\subsection{Probabilistic analysis of \gpod}

-We now investigate the error of the \odeim approximation $\shat{\bff}$ when the sampling points $p_1, \dots, p_{\np}$ are selected uniformly with replacement from $\{1, \dots, \nh\}$.
+We now investigate the error of the \gpod approximation $\shat{\bff}$ when the sampling points $p_1, \dots, p_{\np}$ are selected uniformly with replacement from $\{1, \dots, \nh\}$.
 Note that the following analysis is developed for uniform sampling \emph{with replacement} as in the work by Balzano et al.~\cite{5513344}.
+Parts of the following analysis are an application of the work by Cohen et al.~\cite{Cohen2013}.

 To set up the analysis, we define the coherence of a subspace $\Ucal = \operatorname{span}(\bfU)$ as